-On the Permissions tab, you can see which permissions groups give you which permissions for an object.
+On the Permissions tab, based on the permissions groups, you see what permissions apply to an object.

-- Which authentication module is the current user using? on page 32 - Which system user is the current user using? on page 33 - Which program functions are available to the current user? on page 35 - Which permissions level does the user use? on page 35
+- Which authentication module is the current user using? on page 35 - Which system user is the current user using? on page 36 - Which program functions are available to the current user? on page 37 - Which permission level does the user use? on page 38